davesmiths/equalizeRows/readme.md

 _Items that start at the same y offset are in a row_

 Type 1
-_Includes items that start within the length of the tallest Type 0 item_
+_Includes items that start within the length of the longest Type 0 item_

 Type 2
-_Includes items that start and end within the length of the tallest Type 0 item_
+_Includes items that start and end within the length of the longest Type 0 item_

 Type 3
-_Includes items that end within the length of the tallest Type 0 item_
+_Includes items that end within the length of the longest Type 0 item_

 Type -1
 _All items in the collection are considered in a row_